quaderno/quaderno-edd/readme.txt

 = What you get =

-* **Comply with local tax laws** in countries around the world, including the EU VAT rules for digital goods & services.
+* **Comply with local tax laws** in countries around the world, including the EU VAT MOSS for digital products.
-* **Get notified any time you surpass a tax threshold**, or when a tax rate changes anywhere you sell your products or services.
+* **Get notified any time you surpass a tax threshold**, or when a tax rate changes anywhere you sell your products.
 * **Get all the information you need for your tax returns**, at a glance, in mere seconds.
-* **Automatic receipts, invoices, and credit notes** with every order in your store, in **multiple languages and currencies**.
+* **Automatic receipts, invoices, and credit notes** with every order and refund in your store, in **multiple languages and currencies**.
 * **Manage all your revenue sources** in one easy-to-use dashboard.

 **Setup in less than 5 minutes**.
 Fast and easy!